reduxio/puppet/reduxio/README.md

   ensure          => 'present'
 }

-# Alternative way to define a volume to hostgroup assignment.
+# Alternative way to define a volume to host group assignment.
-# The title in this case will not have any functional affect on the Reduxio assignment.
+# The title in this case will not have any functional effect on the Reduxio assignment.
 reduxio_volume_to_hg_assignment {'second_hg_assignment':
   ensure          => 'present',
   volume          => 'vol3',